Better Wheels for the Traeger Tailgater

 I realized that if I wanted to reuse the holes from the existing axle (and just enlarge them), I needed to make sure the holes for the axle on the other side were in the same spot to keep the grill level.
 I carefully measured from the top of the legs because the legs are actually different lengths on each side of the grill.
 With the help of some oil for lubrication, the drill bit easily went through all four legs.

 After putting the axle through holes and securing it with some inner nuts, I had some issues with getting the right spacing between the wheel hubs and the metal legs.
 The outer diameter of my washers was too big and would rub against the outer hub on the wheel.
 The washers did not have a tight fit and would rattle against the axle when the grill moved.
-After messing with it for a bit, I realized I could just 3D print my own spacer that was the exact dimensions I wanted.
-After designing it in OpenSCAD and printing it on my 3D printer, I had the perfect part for my needs.
+After messing with it for a bit, I realized: I have a 3D printer!
+I designed and printed the perfect sized spacer for my needs in under 30 minutes on my Prusa MK3S.

 With the new part in place and the locknuts tightened up I was able to test out the new improved mobility of my Tailgater.
 I was thrilled with the end result!
 It glides over cracks and bumps, easily rolls over grass and the combined weight of the heavy wheels (over 20 pounds) keeps the grill super stable on any flat surface.
 I would highly recommend this upgrade to anyone with Tailgater, as the wheels have been my only real complaint about this awesome little grill.